 Students are expected to monitor their academic progress.
-Final grade reports are provided to students at the end of each term on the TSTC website via the TSTC Portal at http://portal.tstc.edu.
+Final grade reports are provided to students at the end of each term on the TSTC website via the TSTC Portal at portal.tstc.edu.
 Students should review the grade reports for accuracy.
-All requests for review or correction must be submitted to the Office of Admissions and Records within 12 months of the close of the semester in which the course was taken.
+All requests for review or correction must be submitted to the Office of the Registrar within 12 months of the close of the semester in which the course was taken.